marcoalopez/GrainSizeTools/README.md

 If you have used the script, please consider citing the following paper:

 > Lopez-Sanchez, Marco A. (2018).
-GrainSizeTools: a Python script for grain size analysis and paleopiezometry based on grain size. *Journal of Open Source Software*, 3(30), 863, https://doi.org/10.21105/joss.00863
+GrainSizeTools: a Python script for grain size analysis and paleopiezometry based on grain size. *Journal of Open Source Software* 3, 863, https://doi.org/10.21105/joss.00863

 By citing this paper, you are giving proper credit to the author and acknowledging his work.